-- Built-in motor terminal open detection function, overcurrent detection function, overheat detection function (output current OFF). - FAULT1 signal (active low) is output when any of motor terminal open, overcurrent or overheat is detected.
-The FAULT2 signal is used to output the result of activation of protection circuit detection at 3 levels. - Built-in power on reset function. - A micro-step sine wave-driven driver can be activated merely by inputting an external clock. - External pins can be used to select 2, 1-2 (including pseudo-micro), W1-2, 2 W1-2, or 4W1-2 excitation. - The switch timing of the 4-phase distributor can be switched by setting an external pin (MODE3) to detect either the rise and fall, or rise only, of CLOCK input. - Phase is maintained even when the excitation mode is switched.
-Rotational direction switching function. - Supports schmitt input for 2.5V high level input. - Incorporating a current detection resistor (0.122Ω: resistor tolerance ±2%), motor current can be set using two external resistors. - The ENABLE pin can be used to cut output current while maintaining the excitation mode. - With a wide current setting range, power consumption can be reduced during standby. - No motor sound is generated during hold mode due to external excitation current control. - PWM operation is separately excited system.
-As for PWM phase the constant current control which shifts the phase of Ach Bch. - Supports compatible pins with STK672-432BN/-440BN-E.
+- Built-in overcurrent detection function, overheat detection function (output current OFF). - FAULT1 signal (active low) is output when overcurrent or overheat is detected. - The FAULT2 signal is used to output the result of activation of protection circuit detection at 2 levels. - Built-in power on reset function. - A micro-step sine wave-driven driver can be activated merely by inputting an external clock. - External pins can be used to select 2, 1-2 (including pseudo-micro), W1-2, 2 W1-2, or 4W1-2 excitation. - The switch timing of the 4-phase distributor can be switched by setting an external pin (MODE3) to detect either the rise and fall, or rise only, of CLOCK input. - Phase is maintained even when the excitation mode is switched.
+Rotational direction switching function. - Supports schmitt input for 2.5V high level input. - Incorporating a current detection resistor (0.152Ω: resistor tolerance ±2%), motor current can be set using two external resistors. - The ENABLE pin can be used to cut output current while maintaining the excitation mode. - With a wide current setting range, power consumption can be reduced during standby. - No motor sound is generated during hold mode due to external excitation current control. - PWM operation is separately excited system.
+As for PWM phase the constant current control which shifts the phase of Ach Bch. - Supports compatible pins with STK672-430AN/-440AN/-442AN-E.